History of our organisation

 We took part in the first ever Global Assembly helping to bring 100 people together from across the world to participate in COP26 in Glasgow.

-At the end of the year we launched our Community Practitioner’s Network which brings together community practitioners from across the UK providing an informal space where people come together, reflect and listen to each other’s experiences as well as obtain expert input and guidance through guest lectures and webinars.
+At the end of the year we launched our Community Practitioner’s Network which brings together community practitioners from across the UK providing an informal space where people come together, reflect and listen to each other’s and gain personal and professional development.

 Reigniting the power of the movement

-Due to the success of the #OperationWiFi campaign we have launched the #CostofLivingAlliance bringing together 50 organisations to tackle the cost of living crisis and are in the process of looking for a coordinator for this campaign.
+Finally, due to the success of the #OperationWiFi campaign and the concerns that were raised in our listening campaign we launched the #CostofLivingAlliance bringing together over 100 organisations to tackle the cost of living crisis.